Chapter 12 : The Tripwire of Reality

 ‘You are so not.’

-The look of vague amusement he’d had faded slightly.
+The look of vague amusement he’d been wearing faded slightly.
 ‘Huh?’

 ‘You know, past few months-’